 Don’t miss Otopia, the rooftop lounge on the 11th floor with a seating area offering craft cocktails and panoramic sunsets.
 With various dining options like Acre41, The Burger Bar, and an onsite bar, every craving is satisfied without needing to step outside.
 Accommodation options include spacious guest rooms and studio suites with one king bed or 2 queen-sized bed options.
 The air-conditioned rooms have all modern amenities such as a 32-inch flat-screen TV, vinyl turntable, free wifi, climate control, coffee/tea makers, safes, ergonomic work desks/chairs, and irons and ironing boards.
 A fitness center and an outdoor swimming pool make it a perfect place to stay in Austin for fitness enthusiasts.

 Aside from The Otis, Austin is also home to some of the best hotels in the heart of the Texas Hill Country.
-Thanks to my countless visits to the town, I had a chance to stay in most of them, including the Austin Motel, the Pink Hotel in East Austin, the chic Hotel Zaza Austin, the stylish Austin Proper Hotel, the exclusive Hotel Saint Cecilia, and the historic hotel, The Driskill.
+Thanks to my countless visits to the town, I had a chance to stay in most of them, including the Austin Motel, the Pink Hotel in East Austin, the chic Hotel Zaza Austin, the stylish Austin Proper Hotel, the exclusive Hotel Saint Cecilia, and the historic hotel, The Driskill, and you can book the Driskill here.

 Cell Block – Clifton